ObenaufLab/CaTCH/barcodingQuantifier_README.md

 ### Main options

 `read files`: A single BAM file.

 `barcodes`:   Optional demultiplexing table for use with Christian's design.
 This may be the description table or a subset of it.
 Omit completely if the BAM contains a single sample.

 ### Advanced options

 `rev-comp sample tags`:       Reverse complement the sample tags.
 Try this if you get unexpectedly low counts across multiple samples.

 `Stringent barcode matching`: Use the longer more-explicit pattren to match barcodes.

 `Number of dark bases`:       Number of undefined (N) bases to allow.
 This uses a special version of the short pattern and is quite low-tech, keep this number low to prevent unreliable recognition of the barcodes.

-`Length of the barcode`:      Self-explanatory.
+`Length of the barcode`:      Length of the CaTCH barcode.

 `Genotyping tag`:             Length of the sequence between the sample tag and the barcode.
 Intended as paceholder for genotyping tags, it is currently treated only as a spacer.